BBC Micro: Successor machines

-Acorn produced their own 32-bit Reduced Instruction Set Computing (RISC) CPU during 1985, the ARM1.
+Acorn produced its own 32-bit Reduced Instruction Set Computing (RISC) CPU during 1985, the ARM1.
 Furber composed a reference model of the processor on the BBC Micro with 808 lines of BASIC, and Arm Ltd. retains copies of the code for intellectual property purposes.
 The first prototype ARM platforms, the ARM Evaluation System and the A500 workstation, functioned as second processors attached to the BBC Micro's Tube interface.
 Acorn staff developed the A500's operating system in situ through the Tube until, one by one, the on-board I/O ports were enabled and the A500 ran as a stand-alone computer.
-With an upgraded processor this was eventually released during 1987 as four models in the Archimedes series, the lower-specified two models (512 KB and 1 MB) continuing the BBC Microcomputer brand with the distinctive red function keys.
+With an upgraded processor, this was unveiled during 1987 in the form of the initial four models in the Archimedes series, three of which were eventually released, with the lower-specified two models (512 KB and 1 MB) exhibiting the BBC Microcomputer branding and bearing the distinctive red function keys.
 Although the Archimedes ultimately was not a major success, the ARM family of processors has become the dominant processor architecture in mobile embedded consumer devices, particularly mobile telephones.

 Acorn's last BBC-related model, the BBC A3000, was released in 1989.
 It was essentially a 1 MB Archimedes back in a single case form factor.

 Retro computing scene

 Furber said in 2015 that he was amazed that the BBC Micro "established this reputation for being reliable, because lots of it was finger-in-the-air engineering".
 As of 2018, thanks to its ready expandability and I/O functions, there are still numbers of BBC Micros in use, and a retrocomputing community of dedicated users finding new tasks for the old hardware.
 They still survive in a few interactive displays in museums across the United Kingdom, and the Jodrell Bank observatory was reported using a BBC Micro to steer its 42 ft radio telescope in 2004.
 Furber said that although "the [engineering] margins on the Beeb were very, very small", when he asked BBC owners at a retrocomputing meeting what components had failed after 30 years, they said "you have to replace the capacitors in the power supply but everything else still works".
-The Archimedes came with 65Arthur, an emulator which BYTE stated "lets many programs for the BBC Micro run"; other emulators exist for many operating systems.
+The Archimedes came with 65Arthur, an emulator which Byte stated "lets many programs for the BBC Micro run".
+Other emulators exist for many operating systems, including Beebdroid for Android and JS Beeb for the web.

 In March 2008, the creators of the BBC Micro met at the Science Museum in London.
 There was to be an exhibition about the computer and its legacy during 2009.

 The UK National Museum of Computing at Bletchley Park uses BBC Micros as part of a scheme to educate school children about computer programming.

 In March 2012, the BBC and Acorn teams responsible for the BBC Micro and Computer Literacy Project met for a 30th anniversary party, entitled "Beeb@30".
 This was held at Arm's offices in Cambridge and was co-hosted by the Centre for Computing History.